Skip to main content

-Organic produce is everywhere, but it’s noticeably more expensive than conventional produce.
-Why is it more and is it worth it?
+Organic is noticeably more expensive than conventional produce.
+Is it worth it?

 If you’ve ever found yourself staring bewilderedly at the price of organic strawberries in the supermarket, this article is for you.
 Organic produce is higher priced than conventionally grown produce, and that price difference can be cost prohibitive for many families.
 Before making the sacrifice to buy organic, it’s time to clear up the confusion and determine once and for all if organic produce is worth the extra cost.